-In phase 2, from 22 June, the construction sector can implement remaining phases of sectoral plan to resume work.
-From 29 June, factories, warehouses, labs, and research facilities can resume work.
+In phase 2, from 22 June, the construction sector could implement remaining phases of sectoral plan to resume work.
+From 29 June, factories, warehouses, labs, and research facilities could resume work.

 - Northern Ireland

-You may not leave your home to go to work unless it is not ‘reasonably possible’ to do so from home.
 Workplaces not required to close can continue to operate but must follow social distancing and workplace safety guidance.
-The Department for the Economy has published a list of priority business sectors which should be supported to reopen.5
+The Department for the Economy has published a list of priority business sectors which should be supported to reopen.1

 Counselling and therapy services are not listed among the businesses that must remain closed, although a previous exception for “…other medical or health services, including services relating to mental health” no longer appears in the Government guidance.
 Use the guidance finder for help with reopening your business safely during coronavirus.
 Ultimately the decision whether to return to face to face work lies with the practitioner and must take into consideration guidance and personal circumstances.